 - Remove the chicken from the bone and add it back to the pot if desired

-- *The secret of the perfect Matzoh Ball: Use the packaged stuff.
-Manischewitz Matzoh Ball Mix.
+*The secret of the perfect Matzo Ball: Use the packaged stuff.
+Manischewitz Matzo Ball Mix.
 I have had many a homemade matzoh ball in my day, but the best ones come straight from the box.
 They have it proportioned perfectly, so I never bother with trying to figure it out myself.
 Save yourself the aggravation, follow the directions on the box and make the perfect ball!

 Sign up for the Princess Pinky Girl Newsletter and automatically receive our latest & greatest delivered right to your inbox!
 Follow Princess Pinky Girl on Facebook, Twitter, Pinterest and Instagram for all of the newest recipes, crafts, travels and updates!